In the far West Valley, northwest of Sun City Grand and south of Wickenburg, you'll find plenty of raw desert acreage known

 to the County and still having rough roads and plenty of potholes ! !
 To get a better idea of what this exemption is and how it works, click

 We have been bugging the local officials to see what can be done to improve the streets and roads in Whispering Ranch ever since the taxes went

 through the roof a few years ago.
-Even though taxes have dropped in the recent years, if we are paying higher taxes, why are we not seeing any improvements in services from the County??
+Even though taxes have dropped in the recent years, if we are paying taxes for roadway maintenance and improvements,

 running north/south through the area was approved by the Maricopa County Board of Supervisors.
 In late 2013 they also completed the recommended

 alignment for the Dove Valley Parkway running east/west through the area.
 No one knows when these roadways will be built, but this section gives you

 an idea of what our efforts have been through the years.
 If you are interested in more information, click here.

 There have been a lot of questions about a sufficient power coming to all of "The Ranch" and we are mounting an effort to make our voice heard

 with Arizona Public Service Company and the Arizona Corporation Commission.
 To get an idea of what has happened in the past, and what is currently

 out in this area in the future, you really ought to get on board with this grass roots effort.